AlexvZyl/nordic.nvim/README.md

 If there is anything that does not seem right, even if it is a very small highlight, please let me know with an issue or PR!

-#### 💡 Looking for Maintainers

-Currently looking for maintainers.
-If you are keen, head on over to [the discussion](https://github.com/AlexvZyl/nordic.nvim/discussions/96).

 # 📷 Showcase

 ![image](https://github.com/AlexvZyl/nordic.nvim/assets/81622310/2437fc89-733a-4368-b418-88cfe804d5d3)